-The GIPS standards require firms to use a time-weighted rate of return using a minimum of monthly valuations and adjusting for cash flows.
+The GIPS standards require firms to use a time-weighted rate of return unless very specific circumstances are met.
+The portfolio must be valued at least monthly and adjusted for large cash flows.
 Interim returns must be geometrically linked.
 Methods that include adjustments to remove the effect of cash flows from the performance return are called time-weighted rate-of-return.